HOAS — Navigation redesign through user research & information architecture

 Focus: User research / Information architecture / Navigation design / Usability testing

-• Improved content findability for primary user groups
+Improved content findability for key user groups, including exchange students

 Overview